Lending a hand in Western Australia's Pilbara region

 GIVIT is working closely with Bloodwood Tree Association Inc., Hedland Women’s Refuge and Pilbara Community Legal Service to support people experiencing family violence, at-risk of homelessness and those in the regress scheme battling the consequences of institutional child sexual abuse.

-Donations crucial for people living remotely
+Donations are crucial for people living remotely

 Family Violence Outreach Worker for Pilbara Community Legal Service Inc., Dolly Colfer, said GIVIT’s donated goods mean her team can help more remote clients in need.